De Blasio shouts Cuban revolutionary slogan at Miami rally

 Fresh from his appearance late Wednesday in a Democratic debate in which candidates pointedly spoke Spanish to appeal to Hispanic voters, de Blasio went to Miami International Airport to join cargo workers in the heavily Hispanic city.
 They are striking over what they call appalling working conditions.

-Florida state Sen. Annette Taddeo, a Democrat from Miami, delivered a sharp rebuke on Twitter saying she was “utterly disgusted.”
+Florida state Sen. Annette Taddeo, a Democrat from Miami, delivered a sharp rebuke on Twitter in which she said she was “utterly disgusted.”

 “This is completely unacceptable!
 How can anyone wanting to be the leader of the free world quote a murderous guerrilla - in Miami no less!”
 Taddeo said.
 “A community filled with his victims! #DeleteYourCampaign.”